Geography

 India’s rail transport system is a vital pillar of the country's connectivity, economy, and unity.
 With a network of over 68,000 route kilometers and annual service to over 418 crore passengers, Indian Railways stands as a symbol of both heritage and innovation.

-Efforts in electrification, freight growth, and the implementation of the National Rail Plan showcase a commitment to sustainable and future-ready infrastructure.
+Efforts in electrification, freight growth, and the implementation of the National Rail Plan (NRP) showcase a commitment to sustainable and future-ready infrastructure.
 The addition of light rail systems in urban areas like Delhi and Nashik further underlines the focus on urban mobility.
 With continued investment and modernization, Indian Railways is poised to become a world-class transport system, connecting people, goods, and opportunities across the nation.

 More Related Articles